-Remember the sirloin curry I mentioned in Monday’s post?
-Well, here it is, as promised!
+Here it is: sirloin green curry.
 If you don’t already know, I have a weakness for curries and just can’t seem to get enough.
-Curries are often one of my defaults and always seem to satisfy.
-I guess I have a big place for curries in my heart.
-I prefer to eat my curry over zucchini noodles, but cauliflower rice works too.
-Heck, you can really eat it on top of any vegetable.
+They are often one of my defaults, but always seem to satisfy.
+I guess curries have a big place in my heart!

 - 2 tsp coconut oil